ghostanza/cookie-watcher/README.md

 ### `readCookie(cookieName)`
 - Takes a cookie name to look for, and returns its value (or `undefined` if it does not have one)
+- *This will also be set on the `window` object if it does not already have its own `readCookie` function, so you can use it globally if you want*

 ### `Object.prototype.triggerCustomEvent(name, data)`
 - Triggers a custom event on the given object.